PROFESSOROO7/ejs-wiki/Using-EJS-with-Express.md

 app.listen(4000, () => console.log('Example app listening on port 4000!'));
 ```

-There are a number of way to pass specific configuration values to EJS from Express.
+There are a number of ways to pass specific configuration values to EJS from Express.

 ## View options